Skip to Content

 Don’t worry about packing your rucksack full of nappies, as they can be found in all towns in Morocco.
 Similarly, milk is readily available.

 For transporting babies and toddlers around, a back carrier is much easier than a buggy / pushchair.
-This means that they are high up to see what’s going on.
+This means they’re high up to see what’s going on.
 Plus, a buggy / pushchair can be difficult to navigate over the cobblestones and through the busy, tight alleyways of the medinas.

-Cots are often available at your accommodation.
-Though do check in advance.
+Cots are often available at your accommodation, although do check in advance.

 You may also like to read: